multimatum-Team/multimatum/README.md

 friday" as a title will automatically resolve the date)
 - Upload files to associate them with deadlines
 - Attach geolocation information to deadlines
-- Notifications
+- Notifications (optional)
-- Procrastination fighter, which will harass you with notifications if you're not working (based on device motion)
+- Procrastination fighter, which will harass you with notifications if you're not working (based on device motion, optional)
 - Sharing deadlines via QRCode
-- Synchronization via Google accounts
+- Synchronization via Google accounts (optional)
-- Creating groups of people working on common deadlines
+- Creating groups of people working on common deadlines (only available when signed-in with a Google account)
+- Offline support
+- Dark theme

 ## Building